medikoo/npm-cross-link/README.md

 When relying on npm, it relies on version as accessible via command line.

-If you rely on global Node.js installation, then Node.js update doesn't change location of global npm folder, so updates to Node.js are free from side effects when package links are concerned
+If you rely on global Node.js installation, then Node.js update doesn't change location of global npm folder, so updates to Node.js are free from side effects when package links are concerned.

 However when relying on [nvm](https://github.com/creationix/nvm), different npm is used with every different Node.js version, which means each Node.js/npm version points to other npm global folder.
 That's not harmful per se, but on reinstallation all links would be updated to reflect new path.

-Therefore To avoid confusion it's better to rely on global installation.
+To avoid confusion it's better to rely on global installation.
 Still [nvm](https://github.com/creationix/nvm) is great for checking this project out (as then globally installed packages are not affected).

 ### CLI